-Notes: 1.
-Based on SY 2021-22 boundaries.
-2. Effective SY 2021-22, Glen Forest ES, Bailey's ES and Bailey's Upper ES, Beech Tree ES, Belvedere ES, Parklawn ES, and Sleepy Hollow ES are going through a phased-in boundary change.
+- Based on SY 2021-22 boundaries.
+Effective SY 2021-22, Glen Forest ES, Bailey's ES and Bailey's Upper ES, Beech Tree ES, Belvedere ES, Parklawn ES, and Sleepy Hollow ES are going through a phased-in boundary change.
 To view additional information on the boundary adjustments, please go to pages 44 and 45.
-3. Effective SY 2021-22, Mosby Woods ES was renamed to Mosaic ES.
-4. Nontraditional school capacity is based on the school's overall membership and is included on this map drue he words here learning.
+Steffective SV 2021-22, Mosby Woods ES was renamed to Mosaic ES.
+Nontraditional school capacity is based on the school's overall membership and is included on this map - due to the grade levels served at the location.